 - difficulty moving your neck from side to side;

 - muscle spasms;

 - tenderness along the back of the neck; or

 - shooting pain from your neck to your shoulder or arm.

 Your physician will examine you and perhaps take x-rays to ensure that there are no fractures or disc injury and that your injuries won’t lead to long-term problems.
 Every injury is different, and so is the treatment plan for each patient.

 Once the pain begins to subside, you may benefit from seeing us.
-We can initiate a program to promote flexibility and blood flow.
-We can also recommend exercises you can do at home to restore your neck to normal mobility and increase strength in the neck muscles to help avoid injuries in the future.
+We can initiate whiplash treatment program to promote flexibility and blood flow.
+We can also recommend exercises you can do at home to restore your neck to normal mobility and increase strength in the neck muscles to help avoid whiplash and injuries in the future.